WHY PLAY AN INSTRUMENT?

 This is however an enormous philosophical digression……. so let’s sing our way slowly back to cellos.

 Whereas singers are born with their instrument, instrumental players must choose – and pay for – their “voice”.
 For wind and brass players, choosing an instrument is like buying a car.
 Normally the newest is the best, quality is relatively standardised, and prices are closely related to quality.
-For string players however, choosing and buying an instrument is more complicated.
+For string players, however, choosing and buying an instrument is more complicated.

 WHY THE CELLO (OR WHY NOT)?

 The cello is a truly beautiful-sounding instrument.
-It’s range is the closest to the human voice of all the string family.
+Its range is the closest to the human voice of all the string family.
 On the cello we have a wonderful mix of roles, sometimes playing the bass (harmony) lines, sometimes the mid-range accompaniments and at other times being the melodic protagonist.
 All this gives us many good reasons to want to play the cello.
 Unfortunately however, it is a difficult instrument to play well, largely because of certain design characteristics (faults?) related to its large size.

-Normally, an instrument with this string length (approximately 68-70cm) would be tuned in fourths, to allow the playing of any scale fluidly across the strings without the need for large uncomfortable extensions.
+Normally, an instrument with the cello’s string length (approximately 68-70cm) would be tuned in fourths, to allow the playing of any scale fluidly across the strings without the need for large uncomfortable extensions.
 This tuning in fourths, apart from being used on double-basses and bass guitars, is used on guitars and viola da gambas, both of which normally have a shorter string length than the cello.
 At the time of the development of the cello however (see Cello History), the gamba tuning in fourths was rejected in favour of the violin/viola tuning in fifths.
 This has a great intellectual logic: now the three instruments (violin, viola and cello) are basically just different sized versions of each other.
 But this tuning has no ergonomic logic.
 A normal-sized cello for a normal-sized cellist is just too large to allow a fluid easy command of all the notes of a scale under the hand in one position (see Hand/Cello Size and Extensions).

 Apart from the frequent need for strained extended hand postures, the other main difficulty of playing the cello comes from the need to go up into the higher fingerboard regions where we are easily lost in space (see Positional Sense and Thumb Region).
 The arpeggione was a very inspired invention: tuned in fourths and with a higher E-string, it eliminated both of the main difficulties of cello-playing.
 Is it really surprising that Schubert was inspired to write an absolutely magical sonata for the arpeggione, rather than writing one for the cello?
 The only disadvantages of the arpeggione compared to the cello were its weak sound and its lack of expressive glissandi (because of the frets).
 These problems could be easily remedied nowadays.
 Perhaps a modern, electric, amplified, fretless arpeggione (Yamaharpeggione?) will one day make a hugely successful comeback and relegate the cello to museum-piece status??!!